sikado/spotify-player/README.md

 ## Tech Stack

-- React/Nextjs with Apollo-Client & Redux Toolkit
+- React/Nextjs with Redux Toolkit
 - Cypress for DOM testing
 - Nx to manage the repo
 - Hosting on Vercel